WWOOFING AT SCALES NATURE PARK

 From the Canadian side (by car): Drive to Blacks Harbour (35 minutes outside of Saint John), then take the ferry to Grand Manan Island.
 Please find the most current ferry schedule here.

-The journey takes about 1.5 hours, and the cost per car is C$ 39.25 for non residents, excluding the driver, per trip.
+The journey takes about 1.5 hours, and the cost per car is C$ 39.25 for non residents (excluding the driver).
 Passengers and other modes of transportation are welcome as well.
 There’s a cafeteria on board, which is famous for their seafood chowder!
 You can find more details on the ferry service here.

-During the summer, reservations are highly recommended, and passengers need to check in at Blacks Harbour maximum 45 minutes before the ferry departs.
+Reservations are highly recommended in the summer months and passengers need to check in at Blacks Harbour maximum 45 minutes before the ferry departs.

 As there’s no public transportation on Grand Manan Island, it’s recommended to have your own mode of transportation, like a (rental) car, motorcycle, or bicycle.